Kenshiro-28/MAGI/README.md

 *System requirements:*

-256GB of system RAM and NVIDIA GPU with at least 8GB VRAM.
+CPU-only: 256GB of system RAM.

+GPU: NVIDIA GPU with at least 8GB VRAM.
+Aim for a combined RAM + VRAM of at least 256GB.

 ## Debian installation